mguizar/RepData_PeerAssessment1/PA1_Alldocuments/PA1_december.md

 7. Devise a strategy for filling in all of the missing values in the dataset.

-The strategy is to convert the NAs to 0's, because there is no data.
+The strategy is to find all the NA's and fill them in with 0's.
+This will obviously decrease the average value of steps.

 ```r